 Caches are used within computer memory to function as a faster, smaller RAM unit close to the main memory.
-It functions close to (or directly on) the processor, and is sometimes contained on the same integrated circuit chip.
+They function close to (or directly on) the processor, and are sometimes contained on the same integrated circuit chip.
 Computer systems usually have multiple levels of caches:

 Caches are an important idea in systems design, whether in hardware, software, or networks.
 They’re foundational in the construction and design of the modern Internet.